whit3rabbit/pupy-docker/README.md

 # Pupy C2 Docker Setup Guide

 Pupy is no longer mainted and a lot of the requirements are outdated.
-This is a dockerized version of Pupy using pinned requirements and python3.8.
+This is a dockerized version of Pupy using the nextgen branch.
+It has pinned requirements and python3.10.

 This enhanced Docker setup provides a flexible way to run both the Pupy server (pupysh) and payload generator (pupygen).